 7. Buy Wedding Insurance

 Although you don’t want to dwell on the worst-case scenarios, it might be a good idea to consider taking out wedding insurance before you spend too much money.
 As with home and contents insurance, wedding insurance prices vary depending on the level of cover you choose.
 Your policy will often cover scenarios like your wedding dress getting damaged or your venue going bust.
 We'd always recommend getting your engagement ring insured or added to your home contents insurance as soon as it's bought.
+If you're confused about wedding insurance and Covid, we've got a guide for you here.

 READ MORE: What is a Prenup and Do I Need One?